0cjs/ruby2haskell-tutorial/README.md

 From Ruby to Haskell:  An Introduction
 ======================================

-This repository contains support materials for the presentation/tutorial _From Ruby to Haskell: An Introduction_, to be given in Tokyo on 2013-01-22.
-See the [event page][event] for details:
+This repository contains the slides, notes and support materials for the presentation/tutorial _From Ruby to Haskell: An Introduction_, to be given in Tokyo on 2013-01-22.
+See the [event page][event] for event details.

 [event]: http://www.tokyorubyistmeetup.org/events/2323

-The presentation slides and notes will be added in the next few days.

-You will need the following software installed on your computer:
+Though it's not required, I encourage participants to work along with me through the examples given.
+(Feel free to do this in groups of two or three if you are missing software or Ruby expertise.)
+To do this, you will need the following software installed on your computer:

 * Git
 * A text editor